Ali Bagir: Personal life

-He is of Saudi Arabian descent.
+Bagir is the grandson of Hadi A. Wayarabi Alhadar, a former Indonesian ambassador to Bangladesh and then Malaysia.
+He is of a Yemeni descent.

-In college, Alhadar started in 2018 and he majored in Computer Science.
+Ali Bagir has been playing basketball since high school at SMA Negeri 46 Jakarta.
+In 2018, he entered the University of Indonesia, where he majored in Computer Science.

 National team career

-Alhadar has represented the Indonesia men's national basketball team in the 2025 FIBA Asia Cup qualification and the 2023 Asian Games.
+Bagir has represented the Indonesia men's national basketball team in the 2025 FIBA Asia Cup qualification and the 2023 Asian Games.